HuichanKIM/Ollama-Delphi-GUI/README.md

 # Ollama-Delphi-GUI

-**Latest Version 0.9.8 - 06.08.2024**
+**Latest Version 0.9.9 - 06.18.2024**

+If your computer has good performance, use it as a server/broker to connect your Android smartphone

+- v0.9.8
-Fix the Incorrect operation of Topics list after Skin Change
+- Fix the Incorrect operation of Topics list after Skin Change

 - v0.9.7 ...
 - Some slight extension of the option